cap-js/docs/guides/databases.md

 > Follow the links above to find specific information for each.

-In general, all you need to do is to install one of the database packages, like so:
+In general, all you need to do is to install one of the database packages, as follows:

 Using SQLite for development: